25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 16. LUNCH AT UJE OIL

-Uje Oil is a nice spot in the old town, a charming restaurant with tables and chairs spilling down the cobbled street, it’s a must-visit!
+Uje Oil is a lovely, family-run restaurant in the old town, a charming place with tables and chairs spilling down the cobbled street.
+It’s a must-visit!
 Lunchtime is best, as they serve an olive oil tasting menu (hence the name Uje Oil), light tapas and local produce, it’s all delicious!

 17. FIND BOTA OYSTER & SUSHI